 To import data for Manual Organisations, you'll be using Futrli Advisor's CSV importer.
 In this guide, we'll run through how to smoothly get your CSV into Futrli by ensuring each column has data entered correctly!

 Anytime data needs to be imported via a CSV, a helpful template will be provided.
 This pre-formatted file will be your base for getting data uploaded.

 When first creating a Manual Organisation, you will need to download the CSV template.
 During the process of first creating the Manual Organisation, you'll automatically be directed towards downloading the template:

 There are six fields on the CSV that will need to be completed:

-Account (Column B, Row 2): The name of the account is how the account will be presented in reports and scenarios on Futrli.
-Examples of account names are 'Food Sales', 'Wages', 'Advertising' etc. The spelling of the accounts will have to match future CSV uploads, otherwise new accounts will be created.
-There is a maximum of 150 characters available for the account name.
+Account (Column B, Row 2): The name of the Account is how the Account will be presented in reports and Forecasts on Futrli.
+Examples of Account names are 'Food Sales', 'Wages', 'Advertising' etc. The spelling of the Accounts will have to match future CSV uploads, otherwise new Accounts will be created.
+There is a maximum of 150 characters available for the Account name.

 Date (Column D, Row 1): Data is uploaded in monthly periods.
 The format of the date must be the first three letters of the month, followed by the last two digits of the year, separated by a hyphen ('MMM-YY').
 For example, 'Apr-17'.

-Debit Values (Column D, Row 2) and Credit Values (Column E, Row 2): All data uploaded to Futrli needs to be positive.
-This is because Futrli takes into account the default debit/credit behaviour of each account category.
+Debit Values (Column D, Row 2) and Credit Values (Column E, Row 2): All data uploaded to Futrli needs to be positive and needs to be the monthly transactional movement.
+This is because Futrli takes into account the default debit/credit behaviour of each Account Category.
 For example, 'Cost of Sales' should be entered as a positive figure in the debit column.
 Data can have a maximum of two decimal points and does not require a currency symbol.